MarkLyck/Formula-Stocks-OLD/README.md

 # Formula Stocks

 ### Elevator pitch
-We offer a solid edge based on quantitive information not generally available to the stock market, yielding higher returns obtained with lower risk.
+What if it was possible to identify some of the next years’ winners in the stock market, at an 84-95% success rate?
+Would you invest?

 ### Basic Features
 - Access to stock suggestions, based the users plan.